ggmeiner22/Dancing-Links/README.md

 - **organpipe.py**
   Generates an “organ-pipe” (center-out) ordering for rows and columns, builds the n-Queens matrix in that order, runs Donald Knuth’s Dancing Links algorithm algorithm, and times the optimized search.

+-**gui.py**
+  Generates a chess-like baord with n-queens, with teh ability to animate the steps the algorithm took, and a view of all boards of all solutions applicable with n.

 - **main.py**
   Command-line entrypoint that accepts multiple board sizes, invokes both the original and organ-pipe solvers for each size, prints example solutions, and summarizes timing comparisons.